philipphoehn/flopyarcade/README.md

 ![](banner.png)

 FloPyArcade is a [MODFLOW](https://www.usgs.gov/mission-areas/water-resources/science/modflow-and-related-programs?qt-science_center_objects=0#qt-science_center_objects)-powered groundwater arcade-type game.
-It builds on functionality of the library [FloPy](https://github.com/modflowpy/flopy/), which is a wrapper around MODFLOW as well as its related software and adds pre- and postprocessing options.
+It builds on functionality of the library [FloPy](https://github.com/modflowpy/flopy/), which is a wrapper adds pre- and postprocessing options around MODFLOW as well as its related software.

 Too late, with the peak of arcade games a few decades ago, you would think?
 Obviously.
-But arcade games received renewed interest with the advent of [OpenAI Gym](https://gym.openai.com/) enabling to score past human performance with reinforcement learning.
+But they received renewed interest with the advent of [OpenAI Gym](https://gym.openai.com/) enabling to score past human performance with reinforcement learning.
 FloPyArcade offers a set of simple simulated groundwater flow environments, following the style of [environments in OpenAI Gym](https://gym.openai.com/envs/#atari).
 They allow to experiment with existing or new reinforcement learning algorithms to find neural networks that yield optimal control policies.
 Two common learning algorithms are readily available.
 Try and train for yourself.
 Adding your own simulation environment of arbitrary complexity with your own controls is possible.

 Examples of machine-controlled actions taken in the same environment by the highest-scoring agent of genetic optimization after various generations:

 ![](geneticoptimization.gif)
-Ready to try controlling yourself?
+Ready to try yourself?

 The objective is to safely transport a virtual particle as it follows advection while travelling from a random location at the western boundary to the eastern boundary.
 You have to protect a well from capturing this particle.
 The well is randomly located with a random pumping rate.
 Furthermore, the particle must not flow into cells of specified head in the north and south.
 The controls you have depend on the environment, but are in total the up/down/left/right key.
 They allow you to either adjust specified head(s) or the well location.
 The highest score is achieved if the particle stays on the indicated shortest route, or as close as possible to it.